Hit & Run (TV series): Production and distribution

 Hit & Run was written by Avi Issacharoff, Lior Raz, Dawn Prestwich, and Nicole Yorkin.
 Mike Barker directed the pilot and 3 other episodes; Neasa Hardiman and Rotem Shamir directed 3 and 2 episodes, respectively.
 This is the first Netflix original series from Israel.
-On 20 September 2021, Netflix canceled the series after one season.
+On 20 September 2021, after mediocre streaming success, Netflix canceled the series after one season.

 Release

 On 12 July 2021, Netflix released the first trailer for the series.
 The series premiered on 6 August 2021.

 Reception

 Daniel Feinberg panned the show, writing for The Hollywood Reporter that any "momentum Hit & Run builds in the early episodes - and it builds a tremendous amount - basically dissipates due to increasingly dumb narrative developments."
 In the Decider, Joel Keller recommends the show saying the show "boasts a fine international cast, an interesting premise, and opens up a lot of story avenues without confusing the viewer".